Bookmark

 Article header image

-“The time is now!” said Ms Corinna Hawkes, Director Agrifood Systems and Food Safety Division at FAO, during a recent expert meeting with the NFP network.
-Amid growing demands on food systems and limited resources, a window of opportunity has opened to implement a systemic approach—moving beyond silos, connecting interventions, and focusing on real outcomes.
+“The time is now!” said Ms Corinna Hawkes, Director Agrifood Systems and Food Safety Division at FAO, during the expert meeting with the NFP network.
+She reflected on the fact that amidst growing demands on food systems and limited resources, a window of opportunity has opened to implement a systemic approach—moving beyond silos, connecting interventions, and focusing on multiple outcomes.

 The expert meeting was meant to jointly reflect on how to move from systems thinking to systems doing in food systems transformation.
 As NFP Director Mr Ivo Demmers underlined in his opening remarks, the objective was clear: improve coherence—not only in policy but especially in implementation—by sharing lessons from real-world interventions and exploring how Dutch and international approaches can inform action worldwide.